 See the money and more at the Mint Museum Osaka

 The exterior of the Mint Museum Osaka appears more Western than Japanese.
 The building was originally erected during the Meiji period, when Japanese society first opened up to Western ideas and design styles.

 Inside, you can learn all about Japan's money throughout history.
-If cash from ancient to modern isn't compelling enough, wait for cherry blossom season, when the facility grounds come alive with a deluge of pink flowers.
+If cash from ancient to modern isn't compelling enough, wait for cherry blossom season, when the facility grounds come alive with blossoms in a wide array of shapes and shades.

 How to Get There

 You can get to the museum by train.

 From Osaka Station, take the JR Osaka Loop Line to Sakuranomiya Station.
 Exit the station, cross Genpachi Bridge, and then follow the river south.
 After walking for around 10 minutes, you'll see a silver colored bridge.
 Cross the bridge, then take the stairs at the foot of the bridge.
 These bring you out onto Route 1 where you will see the Japan Mint on the left.
 The Mint Museum Osaka is located on the grounds.

 A period when Western design and ideas flowed into Japan

 The building housing the Mint Museum was built in the Meiji era, when Japan had opened up to the Western world and adapted many of the West's institutions and infrastructure.
 During this time, the social elite took an interest in Victorian and Neo-Renaissance architecture, resulting in many institutions and facilities being built in these Western styles.